bburdette/nix-error-proposal/proposal.md

 The **tool** errors are probably the most challenging, if we really want to address all the issues in the nix github.
 Most of these would require dedicated C code to detect special conditions, in addition to the error hints, general description, and etc.  Each of these is different!

 Lastly the **builder** errors.
-Focusing on bash seems like the best bang for the buck.
-Getting the file and line information for bash errors should go a long way towards making them more debuggable.
+We'll provide some basic links and information to help with debugging.